codurance/site/_posts/2016-05-25-a-simple-TDD-environment-in-haskell.md

 - haskell
 ---

-A simple TDD environment in Haskell I recently tried the bowling kata in Haskell ([finished implementation here](https://github.com/Gryff/bowling-kata)), which caused me to find out how set up my environment to comfortably do TDD.
+I recently tried the bowling kata in Haskell ([finished implementation here](https://github.com/Gryff/bowling-kata)), which caused me to find out how set up my environment to comfortably do TDD.
 Hopefully others might find this helpful to begin their journey with the language.
 Here’s what I used:

-Haskell installation: [Haskell Platform](https://www.haskell.org/platform/).
+- Haskell installation: [Haskell Platform](https://www.haskell.org/platform/).
 This also gives you GHCi which you can use as a REPL and type inspector.
-IDE: Any editor would suffice, but I used [Visual Studio Code](https://code.visualstudio.com/) as they have an extension for Haskell that gave me some basic intellisense features.
+- IDE: Any editor would suffice, but I used [Visual Studio Code](https://code.visualstudio.com/) as they have an extension for Haskell that gave me some basic intellisense features.
-Test libraries: [Hspec](http://hspec.github.io/) (can be installed from the command line with ```cabal install hspec```).
+- Test libraries: [Hspec](http://hspec.github.io/) (can be installed from the command line with ```cabal install hspec```).
-Helper libraries: Printf for colourful command line output.
+- Helper libraries: Printf for colourful command line output.

-vUsing an example from some [Codewars](http://www.codewars.com/)’ Haskell tests, I began with this structure for my code:
+Using an example from some [Codewars](http://www.codewars.com/)’ Haskell tests, I began with this structure for my code:

 BowlingTests.hs